 How to Get a Passport Book for Travel to Europe

 Apply for a passport as soon as your travel to Europe is confirmed.
-The cost will be greater if you apply for a passport within two weeks of travel time and need an expedited application.
+The cost will be greater if you apply for a passport within three weeks of travel time and need an expedited application.
 You can learn more about the requirements and documents needed to obtain a U.S. passport here.

 Other Europe Travel Requirements

 Visa: Varies by each European country

 So, Do I Need a Passport to Visit Europe?

 In summary: Yes.
 Europe passport requirements state that a valid U.S. passport is necessary to enter any of its 50 countries.
 Once you arrive in Europe, you can travel between certain countries without a passport, but you will need a passport when departing.
 Most European passport requirements dictate a passport that is valid for at least six months after departure date and has at least one blank page for an entry stamp.

 The U.S. Department of State provides detailed information, including travel advisories and passport validity requirements, to your destination country.